zquestz/omniauth-google-oauth2/README.md

 For more examples please check out `examples/omni_auth.rb`

+[Using Devise?
+Skip the above and jump down to the Devise section!](#devise) After setting up the provider via Devise, you can reference the confdiurations below.

 NOTE: While developing your application, if you change the scope in the initializer you will need to restart your app server.
 Remember that either the 'email' or 'profile' scope is required!

 ## Configuration